jmg764/3D-Model-Facial-Recognition/README.md

 **In this project, we explore the use of synthetic 2D images from 3D models for use in a 2D facial recognition system.** This may prove to be useful in situations where identification of an individual is warranted, but only a scant number of images of that person's face are available.
 Using those images, it is often possible to create a 3D facial reconstruction from which a substantial amount of 2D images can be generated for training.
 Additionally, whereas non-synthetic images of a person's face may exhibit varying lighting, facial expressions, and head poses, synthetic images can preserve greater consistency in terms of these conditions.
 Thus, the generation of a large, homogenous collection of synthetic face images for training can significantly improve the reliability of a given facial recognition model.

 We generated synthetic images based on the 3D models provided in the [Florence 3D Faces dataset](https://www.micc.unifi.it/resources/datasets/florence-3d-faces), and then implemented facial recognition through deep metric learning using Histogram of Oriented Gradients (HOG) and k-Nearest Neighbors (k-NN).
-Facial recognition implementation was based off of [this tutorial](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/), and makes use of the [dlib library](http://dlib.net) and [face_recognition module](https://github.com/ageitgey/face_recognition).
+Facial recognition implementation was based off of [this tutorial](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/), and **makes use of [OpenCV](https://opencv.org), [dlib](http://dlib.net) and the [face_recognition module](https://github.com/ageitgey/face_recognition)**.

 ## The Dataset